jordaniza/tenderly-actions-test/README.md

 NETWORK_ID=43113
 ```

-To use the generator, create a config file in the root of the project.
+To use the generator, create a config file in the root of the project `config.json`.
 The config file should be a JSON file with the following structure:

 ```json
 {